carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 ~~~
 {: .output}

-The range of pixel values in this dataset is indeed between 0 and 16, representing different shades of gray
+The range of pixel values in this dataset is between 0 and 16, representing different shades of gray
 ~~~
 print(X.min())
 X.max()